haq/mapcha/README.md

 # Send the player to a connected server after captcha completion.
 server_success: ''

-captcha:
-  # Allows the player to only complete the captcha once per server restart.
-  cache: true

-  # Amount of tries the player will get to solve the captcha.
-  tries: 3

-  # The time limit in seconds the player has to solve the captcha.
-  time: 30

 messages:

   # The success message the player receives after they solve the captcha.
   success: Captcha &asolved!